- Write A Project Charter: How-To Guide, Examples & Template

 - How To Improve Your Technical Skills: 5 Ways For A PM To Upskill

-- Essential Project Management Skills For 2023 (+How To Build Them)
+- Essential Project Management Skills (+How To Build Them)

 - Know Your Project Manager Responsibilities?
 What You Should Really Be Doing

 - Become a DPM Member

 We’re trying out transcribing our podcasts using a software program.
 Please forgive any typos as the bot isn’t correct 100% of the time.

 Ben Aston So according to PMI research, over 80 percent of high-performing organizations report that the most important skills for project managers to successfully manage complex projects are leadership skills.
 Now the iron triangle traditionally associated with project management, managing and controlling cost schedule, and performance.
 They in and of themselves are insufficient for success.
 So what does project leadership mean?
 What are these skills?
 What do they look like?
 How do you develop it and what does a leadership success look like?
 Well, keep listening to today’s podcast to discover how to lead projects and teams better so you can deliver more successful valuable projects.

 Thanks for tuning in.
 I’m Ben Aston, founder of the Digital Project Manager.
 Welcome to the DPM podcast.
 We are on a mission to help project managers succeed, to help people who manage projects delivered better.
 We’re here to help you take your project game to the next level.
 Check out thedigitalprojectmanager.com to learn about our training and resources we offer through membership.
 This podcast is brought to you by Clarizen, the leader in enterprise projects and portfolio management software.
 Visit Clarizen.com to learn more.